isomerpages/sportsg-safesport/_faq/Safe Sport Programme.md

 <br>(2) addressing reports of concern.
 <br>
 </p>
-<p>Member Organisations will receive support through training of the organisation’s
+<p><a href="https://www.safesport.sg/safe-sport-programme/memberorganisations/" rel="noopener noreferrer nofollow" target="_blank">Member Organisations</a> receive
-safeguarding officers, access to model policies (e.g. child safeguarding, travel, recruitment, digital communications), training and education resources for participants in their sport to help them understand their roles and responsibilities.</p>
+support through training of the organisation’s safeguarding officers, access to model policies (e.g. child safeguarding, travel, recruitment, digital communications), training and education resources for participants in their sport to help them understand their roles and responsibilities.</p>
 <p>When a sporting organisation becomes a Member Organisation of the Safe
 Sport Programme, the Safe Sport Commission will manage the independent assessment and referral of complaints/reports which fall under its mandatory